What is Camera Calibration in Computer Vision?

 Camera calibration is the process of determining specific camera parameters in order to complete operations with specified performance measurements.

-Camera calibration can be defined as the technique of estimating the characteristics of a camera.
-It means that we have all of the camera’s information like parameters or coefficients which are needed to determine an accurate relationship between a 3D point in the real world and its corresponding 2D projection in the image acquired by that calibrated camera.
+We can define camera calibration matrix as the technique used to estimate the characteristics of a camera.
+This involves obtaining all the necessary information such as parameters or coefficients of the camera to establish an accurate relationship between a 3D point in the real world and its corresponding 2D projection in the image captured by the calibrated camera.

 In most cases, this entails recovering two types of parameters.